What does liposuction accomplish?

 Liposuction, as with any procedure, has risks such as bleeding, infection, scarring, unsatisfactory results, contour irregularities, burn wounds, or damage to deep underlying structures.
 Dr. Lille, in his extensive patient outcome studies, has a complication rate of less than 0.5% in his liposuction cases.

-If I have an area that not only has fat but very loose skin and liposuction is not a viable option, what additional options are available?
+If I have an area that not only has fat but also very loose skin and liposuction is not a viable option, what additional options are available?